Benjossama/Projet-Jeu-XML/README.md

 - Ajoute move enemies, called async from update.

 - The idea is this, a singleton object called engine that can be called from all classes, like a global variable.
 It has a print method that can show either a maze of a game, based on overloadring.

+---

+- When serializing, in game, player and enemy and gameover were made public, there must be a better way to encapsulate the data.